centrahq/api-documentation/source/reference/stable/order-api/get-shipments.md

        .. type:: int
           :required: false

      - Limit amount of shipments returned.
-     - For statuses inprogress and completed positive value between 1 and 100.
+For statuses `inprogress` and `completed` a positive value between 1 and 100.

    * - ``order``